elektroptiker/HB9GL-R-Monitoring-LoRa-Module/README.md

 I just made this repository visible to share my work.
 It's not code optimized in any kind, nor is it "clean" code.
 As soon as I find time, I will continue working on it.

 The actual module is installed since October 2024 and is sending data to the APRS network.
-You can watch it here: https://aprs.fi/info/a/HB9GL-15
+You can watch it [here on aprs.fi](https://aprs.fi/info/a/HB9GL-15).

 ## Flashing via ESP Flash Download Tool from Espressif